RachelSa/regenerating-dinosaurs/README.md

 A task is a subroutine, a set of instructions to perform a job.
 The task could be a read or write to the application's database, a request to an API, or any job that can be routinely executed by code.

 Ruby on Rails applications have a task management tool called Rake.
-Rake tasks (the Ruby code that performs jobs) are written in a file with a .rake extension, called a Rake file.
+Rake tasks are written in a file with a .rake extension, called a Rake file.
 They can be run with the command `rake <task_name>`, i.e.: `rake send_renewal_reminders`.

 This tutorial describes how to run Rake tasks for Rails 5.x applications deployed through the Heroku platform.
 Heroku is a cloud-based web-hosting service used to manage web application deployments.